Lin0x/stormpath-sdk-java/docs/source/config.rst

 At application startup, the Stormpath Java Servlet Plugin automatically enables a ``StormpathFilter`` to handle various request flows.
 If your web application uses frameworks that make heavy use of servlet filters, like Spring MVC or Apache Shiro, these existing filters might cause an ordering conflict with the ``StormpathFilter``.

-If you are experiencing problems after adding the stormpath-servlet-plugin .jar to your web app's classpath, you'll need to explicitly specify where the ``StormpathFilter`` should reside in your application's filter chain.
+If you are experiencing problems after adding ``${maven.project.artifactId}-${maven.project.version}.jar`` to your web app's classpath, you'll need to explicitly specify where the ``StormpathFilter`` should reside in your application's filter chain.
 Luckily the fix is really easy:

 Simply specify the following XML chunk in ``/WEB-INF/web.xml`` relative to other filter mappings that are already enabled in your application: